DragonSenses/Algorithms/LeetCode/78-subsets/problem.md

 ### **Space Complexity**: `O(N × 2^N)`
 - **Explanation**: The space complexity is `O(N × 2^N)`.
 This is due to the number of solutions for subsets multiplied by the number `N` of elements to keep for each subset.
 For a given number, it could be present or absent (i.e., a binary choice) in a subset solution.
 As a result, for `N` numbers, we would have a total of `2^N` choices (solutions).
 - **Overall**: The space complexity is `O(N × 2^N)`.

+# Backtracking (Recursive) Approach

+**Backtracking** is an algorithm for finding all solutions by exploring all potential candidates.
+If a candidate turns out to be not a solution (or at least not the last one), the backtracking algorithm discards it by making some changes on the previous step, i.e., backtracks and then tries again.